mashuoyi111/onlineWebsiteManager/README.md

 ### Modify: row will become editable and only one row will be allowed to become editable
 ![modify page](https://raw.githubusercontent.com/mashuoyi111/onlineWebsiteManager/master/screen%20shots/modify%20img.jpeg)

-### note that the tags can be deleted or modified as well.
+### note that tags can be deleted or modified as well.
 And there have to be at least one tag exists.